-Based on the information provided by the FIU Facilities Management and RecycleMania Competition, the University has continued to increase the percentage of solid waste being recycled and shown a decrease in total tonnage of solid waste generated at the Modesto A. Maidique and Biscayne Bay Campuses between FY 2010 and FY 2011.
-As shown in Table 9.21, there are opportunities to further reduce waste generation at the Biscayne Bay Campus and Engineering Center, which generate an average of 1.17 pounds per capita per day of solid waste, in comparison to 0.93 pounds per capita per day of solid waste generated at the Modesto A. Maidique Campus.
+Based on the information provided by the FIU Facilities Management and RecycleMania Competition, the University has continued to increase the percentage of solid waste being recycled and shown a decrease in total tonnage of solid waste generated at the Modesto A. Maidique and Biscayne Bay Campuses between FY 2019 and FY 2020.
+As shown in Table 9.21, there are opportunities to further reduce waste generation at the Biscayne Bay Campus and Engineering Center.